Home > Preparation Checklist - Bed Bug Treatments

 Vacuuming

-Using your vacuum hose & attachments, vacuum the following items: mattresses, box springs, bed frames, sofas/chairs (underneath as well), dressers, desks and desk drawers, behind pictures and curtains.
+Vacuum the surface area thoroughly and use your vacuum’s hose & attachments to vacuum: mattresses, box springs, bed frames, sofas/chairs (underneath as well), dressers, desks and desk drawers, behind pictures and curtains.
 Focus mainly on vacuuming in the cracks & crevices where bed bugs can hide.

-When done vacuuming the bag/bag-less contents should be immediately thrown in a plastic trash bag, tied up and removed from the home/business.
-For bag-less vacuums: rinse the container with water.
+When done vacuuming, the vacuum bag should be immediately thrown in a plastic trash bag, tied up and removed from the home/business and placed in either an exterior trash bin/container or a dumpster.
+For bagless vacuums: follow the same instructions as above by emptying the canister contents, rinse the canister with water and wipe dry with paper towel.

 Laundry